hongju/bot-docs.zh-cn/articles/v4sdk/bot-builder-tutorial-add-qna.md

    "MicrosoftAppId": "",
   "MicrosoftAppPassword": "",
   "ScmType": "None",

-  "kbId": "<your-knowledge-base-id>",
+  "QnAKnowledgebaseId": "<your-knowledge-base-id>",
-  "endpointKey": "<your-knowledge-base-endpoint-key>",
+  "QnAAuthKey": "<your-knowledge-base-endpoint-key>",
-  "hostname": "<your-qna-service-hostname>" // This is a URL }
+  "QnAEndpointHostName": "<your-qna-service-hostname>" // This is a URL }
 ```